kawaiiforums/mybb-mint/README.md

 ### Items
 The Items platform handles Item Types assigned to Categories, providing blueprints for invididual user-owned Items.
 Inventory Types and size bonuses allow to specify how many slots are available to hold Items.

+Selected user groups are able to _forge_ amounts of an Item Type to be assigned to individual accounts, inserting it into the economy.

+Item Actions allow developers to create custom scripts to be executed upon request by item owners.

 Manual Item Transactions allow users to exchange currency units and items.

-Selected user groups are able to _forge_ amounts of an Item Type to be assigned to individual accounts, inserting it into the economy.

 ### Widgets & Variables
 ##### Global